 Pymble’s Technology and Applied Studies (TAS) program provides students with the skills, knowledge and interest to successfully work and respond within a rapidly changing world.
 Areas of study within TAS include Technology, Food Technology, Textiles Technology, Textiles and Design and Hospitality.
 Dressmaking and woodwork are offered as co-curricular courses.
-Our students benefit from a range of outstanding specialist TAS facilities, including a commercial-standard kitchen that allows Pymble to offer a TAFE-accredited VET course in Hospitality.
+Our students benefit from a range of outstanding specialist TAS facilities, including a commercial-standard kitchen.

 The development of reflective, flexible and creative thinking skills is central to the Year 7 and 8 mandatory Technology course.
 Students are encouraged to develop skills in enterprise and initiative by working through design challenges using a range of technologies.
 Workshop facilities and specially trained staff support students in working with a range of materials including wood and plastics, while access to the latest information technologies assists students in making their designs a reality.

 Food Technology is an elective subject in Years 9 through to 12.
 Pymble has specialist teachers and facilities to provide the ideal setting for learning about a range of issues related to food.
 Issues including hygiene and safety, the nutritional quality of food, access to a regular food supply and the environmental impact of food production processes are examined as part of the course.
 Students explore food-related issues through a range of practical experiences, allowing them to make informed and appropriate choices with regards to food.